-Auditor:

 Form to be filled out by Auditor and signed at the exit interview.
 One copy should be left with Producer and one copy should be retained for American Humane.

-Dec duces None c ]

-Producer Name:

-Farm Name: Building ID:

-On Farm Contacts: Manager

-Caregiver

-Others

-Cell Phone: Email:

-Completion Report with sinclude pictures, copies o supporting documentation to the A of daily reports, training records, ve t progress reports as corrective act ill be completed.
-After correction, submit a Corrective Admerican Humane CertifiedTM program.
-Documentation eterinary health plan adjustments, etc. Producers/ managions are taken.
-All corrections must be made within 90 c may gers

-Notes should include each h non-conformance item (for exam ple: FW3, H12) and details of infraction.
-Attach additiona

-Auditor signature: Date:

-Plan within 10 days.
-All corrections will be made with port and agree to additional audits to maintain in
+Auditor: Producer Name: Building ID: Farm Name: On Farm Contacts: Manager Caregiver Others Cell Phone: Email: The following non-conformances were found during the American Humane CertifiedTM audit on .
+Within 10 days, you must submit a Corrective Action Plan that includes the corrective action to be taken, and the person responsible for the correction, and the date the correction will be completed.
+After correction, submit a Corrective Action Completion Report with supporting documentation to the American Humane CertifiedTM program.
+Documentation may include pictures, copies of daily reports, training records, veterinary health plan adjustments, etc. Producers/ managers are encouraged to submit progress reports as corrective actions are taken.
+All corrections must be made within 90 days and reports should be submitted electronically.
+Notes should include each non-conformance item (for example: FW3, H12) and details of infraction.
+Attach additional pages as needed.
+Auditor signature: Date: I, the undersigned, agree to submit a Corrective Action Plan within 10 days.
+All corrections will be made within 90 days.
+I will submit a Corrective Action Completion Report and agree to additional audits to maintain

 Producer signature: Date: